DanWahlin/CopilotAdventures/README.md

 [![Enter Challenge Arena](https://img.shields.io/static/v1?style=for-the-badge&label=Enter+Challenge+Arena&message=Open&color=brightgreen&logo=github)](https://codespaces.new/DanWahlin/CopilotChallenge)

-**NOTE:** You can use [60 hours of GitHub Codespaces for free](https://github.com/features/codespaces#pricing) each month.
+**NOTE:** You can use 60 hours of GitHub Codespaces [for free](https://github.com/features/codespaces#pricing) each month.

 ### 2. Choose a Copilot Challenge

 New to GitHub Copilot?
 Start with the [Warmup Challenge](./Challenges/StartHere.md) to learn the basics.

-Once you've completed the warmup challenge, choose a challenge from the list below:
+Once you've completed the warmup challenge, choose another challenge from the list below:

 - Beginner Challenges
     - [The Clockwork Town of Tempora](./Challenges/1-Beginner/The-Clockwork-Town-of-Tempora.md)